justkoroleva/justkoroleva/README.md

-Hi, I’m @justkoroleva and I’m interested in development and data science
+Hi, I’m @justkoroleva and I’m interested in data science

 I’m currently learning C and C++